karlrado/autoortho/docs/faq.md

 ```
 SSL_CERT_DIR=/etc/ssl/certs ./autoortho_lin.bin
 ```
+Note - Possibly fixed in 1.1.0 and newer See [Issue #11](https://github.com/ProgrammingDinosaur/autoortho4xplane/issues/11)

+### FUSE errors ands trange behaviors on ARCH based systems.
+Arch and some other systems keep FUSE2 and FUSE3 seperate when it comes to their userspace binaries (the part AutoOrtho calls to mount and map folders).
+Other systems like Debian based platforms (e.g. Linux Mint, Ubuntu, Etc) just use FUSE3 binaries/libraries for both FUSE2 and FUSE3 support risking breaking compatability for select usecases.
+Luckely AutoOrtho is not one of these, but this leaves Arch support broken for now.
+A solution has been identified in a python FUSE support project that expands support to FUSE3 nativly.
+Until resolved - a Debian based release might be your best bet.
+The Linux version of X-Plane 12 itself is developed on LTS releases of ubuntu, so that or their Linux Mint counterparts might be a safe starting point if you must have ortho under linux.

 ### On Linux this does not start/gives a FUSE error
 Make sure that your `/etc/fuse.conf` files is set to `user_allow_other`.
 You may need to uncomment a line.